 Barry Seal, as we have seen, was no nobody and that is why he came to Mena, Arkansas.
 Here everything was prepared for his arrival and Barry was free to operate due to corrupt individuals in powerful positions.
-Thus, while local drug fighters such as IRS-detective Bill Duncan and Russell Welch with the Arkansas State police were pursuing investigations, higher-ups such as Asa Hutchinson, the newly arrived U.S. Attorney, and Mike Fitzhugh, his successor, ensured that their efforts went nowhere.491
+According to Roger Reaves, Barry's associate and friend, Seal not only ate dinner with the Governor, but he had a deal where he paid Clinton \$50.000 every time his plane hit the ground.
+Thus, while local drug fighters such as IRS-detective Bill Duncan and Russell Welch with the Arkansas State police were pursuing investigations, higher-ups such as Asa Hutchinson, the newly arrived U.S. Attorney, and Mike Fitzhugh, his successor, ensured that such efforts went nowhere.